mjhea0/node-getting-started/readme.md

   console.log('Server running at http://127.0.0.1:1137/');
   ```

+3. Save and run.

-2. Go over this line by line.
+3. Go over this line by line.
 See if you can figure out what's going on?
 Need help?
 Consult the Node [documentation](http://nodejs.org/api/) and/or use the "Google-it-first" algorithm.

 **Next time will touch on [Express](http://expressjs.com/)!**